14 Apr 2021 • BLOG - News

 2. Placing the public key as a TXT record in the DNS settings

-We have provided a list of DNS providers together with links to official and third-party documentation:
+We have provided a list of DNS providers together with links to official and third-party documentation.
+They can help you with TXT and DNS record setup:

 - Amazon Route 53: SPF and DKIM